Hervian/safety-mirror/README.md

 (When the method is overloaded, or if the method has a varargs parameter).

 ### Known limitations and workarounds
+#### Nulls
+Please be aware that all parameters of all the invoke methods (of both the Fun types and Delegate types) are annotated `NonNull`/`@NotNull` and that runtime null checks will make sure it is respected. - in other words: don't use nulls.
+Create Optionals for your signature if nulls oif you have the need.
+See details on why this is in below notes on primitives.

+#### Varargs
-The static overloaded Fun.toMethod methods does for some corner cases not compile when varargs is involved.
+* The static overloaded Fun.toMethod methods cannot compile (out of the box) when the target method contains varargs.
-To solve this, one must help the compiler by casting:
+To solve this, one must help the compiler by explicit casting:
 `Method m = Fun.toMethod((Fun.With1ParamAndVoid<String[]>)new FunToMethodTest()::methodThatTakesAVarargParam); //When varargs is involved you are unfortunately forced to cast to avoid an "Ambiguous method call" error.`

 Elaboration:
 Take for example the following method:
 `public void foo(String... stringArray){...}`

 The following won't compile:
 `Method m = Fun.<String[]>toMethod(this::foo);`

-The reason is that the compiler can't find the correct overloaded method (With1ParamAndVoid<String[]>).
+The reason is that the compiler can't find the correct overloaded method (`Fun.With1ParamAndVoid<String[]>`).
 This is the compiler error:
 `Ambiguous method call.
 Both toMethod(With0ParamsAndVoid<Object>) in Fun and toMethod(With1ParamAndVoid<Object>) in Fun match`

+#### Primitive types
+Generics only allow Objects/Reference types, not primitive types.
+(This may change once Project Valhalla is completed.)
+You can, however, pass any signature containing primitive params to a Fun type that has the corresponding boxed types.
+Fx, if you defined the type `Fun.With1Param<Integer>`, then you can successfully assign a Method Reference to a method whose single param is primitive `int`.

+In a way this is great - primitives are supported via autoboxing.
+But it also involves a pitfall.
+What if the method defining the Fun type invokes the given function using null?
+(Which is acceptable from the point of view of the type - it's generics specify an Integer parameter, and Integer may be null.)
+A NullPointerException will off course occur.
+To tackle this the API have annotated all parameters of invocation methods (I.e. both the Fun types and the Delegate types) with various NonNull / NotNull annotations (Remember to activate your IDEs annotation processor and nullness checks).
+Further, all invoke methods of the Delegate object has a null check and will throw a NullPointerException when passing one or more nulls.

 ## Related projects
 * [lambda-factory](https://github.com/Hervian/lambda-factory): a fast alternative to [Reflection](https://docs.oracle.com/javase/9/docs/api/java/lang/reflect/package-summary.html-based) based method invocation.